RESEARCH STUDY RESULTS

 5. School Culture Survey

-To finish the Research Study, your students take the School Culture Survey a second time in late October, and they take it a third time in late November of 2020.
+To finish the Research Study, your students take the School Culture Survey a second time in late October, and they take it a third time in late November.
 The first 23 questions remain the same as the First Survey, but now we add 9 new questions asking for feedback about how the program impacted the students.
 Click Here to Preview The Survey!

 PEOPLE BEHIND THE PROGRAM